Do we need to supplement calcium or can we get it from foods? Can we take too much and how do we know what we need?

 What’s more, we want to have the right levels of calcium in relation to other minerals in the body.
 A balanced ratio of calcium to phosphorous (2.6:1) is needed to form bone correctly.
 When potassium is low relative to calcium thyroid hormone may not function properly.
 Also, a correct ratio of calcium to magnesium (7:1) is crucial for blood sugar balancing, as insulin release is stimulated by calcium and inhibited by magnesium.

 So clearly having the right levels of calcium is crucial for our health.
 We want balance, not too much and not too little.
 How can we achieve this?

 For a start eating calcium-rich foods is a great way to increase calcium without running the risk of consuming too much.
-Dairy does contain high levels of calcium but I’d be concerned about the type of dairy consumed, as pasteurised dairy is pro-inflammatory and allergenic.
+Dairy does contain high levels of calcium but I’d be concerned about the type of dairy consumed, as pasteurized dairy is pro-inflammatory and allergenic.

 Goats Kefir is especially high in calcium and is an excellent food to nourish the microbiome.
 Whey protein is another excellent source and is generally less allergenic than regular dairy.
 Of course, if you can get your hands on raw diary then this is an excellent choice for most people too.

 But you don’t have to be on dairy to get sufficient levels of calcium.
 Sardines are also an excellent source.
-If your looking for plant-based sources then beans, nuts, seeds and green leafy vegetables are your best bet.
+If your looking for plant-based sources then beans, nuts, seeds, and green leafy vegetables are your best bet.